vibhordubey333/KnowledgeBase/FrequestCommands.md

     - git add .
     - git commit
     - git push origin branch_name
+ * To fetch remote refs,commits from remote
+    - git fetch -a

 ## Rebase [To sync the changes with other branch.]
 * git checkout feature/movies_comment